How to Become a Nanny

 What does a Nanny do?

 A nanny provides care for children in their own home.
-This role involves a range of responsibilities to ensure the safety and well-being of the children.
+This role involves a range of responsibilities, ensuring the children’s well-being and daily activities are managed.
 Nannies often prepare meals, help with homework, and organize playtime.
 They may also handle light housekeeping tasks and run errands.
-Nannies work closely with parents to understand each child's needs and routines.
-This position requires patience, reliability, and a nurturing attitude.
+Nannies work closely with parents to understand the children’s needs and routines.

 How to become a Nanny?